ebolofis/ebolofis/README.md

 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on the above stack
 - 📫 How to reach me +41767713335 or through vaggelisbolofis@gmail.com
-- Bsc in Computer Scinece
+- Bsc in Computer Science
 - currently living and working in Switzerland
 - German speaker
 - Lifelong learning growth mindset person